 SNAP General English: Overview

-The General English section of SNAP 2025 will have least number of questions among all sections.
-There will be only 15 questions this section and should take not more than 10 to 15 minutes as they mostly pertain to antonym-synonym, fill in the blanks, preposition, work meaning.
+The General English section of SNAP 2026 will take not more than 10-15 minutes as they mostly pertain to antonym-synonym, fill in the blanks, preposition, work meaning.
 Read this article for tips on how to ace General English section of SNAP exam.

-- The General English section of SNAP exam is easy.
-Vocabulary and Grammar have a mix of easy and moderately difficult questions.
+- General English section of SNAP exam has a mix of easy to moderate grammar and vocabulary questions.
+There will be no RC or parajumbles.

 - Earlier there was differential marking in SNAP, but it has been done away with now.
 Now, each question carries one mark.
 Negative marking of 0.25 applies to each wrong attempt.